 Vitamin B-6 Deficiency

-Vitamin B-6, also called pyridoxine, does much of the same work as B-1, but also supports your nervous system.
-As with a B-1 deficiency, people whose B-6 levels are low will experience painful burning and tingling sensations in your feet.
+Vitamin B-6, also called pyridoxine, does much of the same work as B-1.
+But it has an extra job: it also supports your nervous system.
+Because their work is similar, B-6 deficiencies look a lot like B-1 problems.
+Don't get enough of this vitamin and your feet may experience painful burning and tingling sensations.

-Unfortunately, many of these vitamin deficiency symptoms mimic the signs of other conditions, particularly the effects of peripheral neuropathy, a condition that diabetics often develop that restricts blood flow to the hands and feet, causing burning, tingling and/or numbness.
+Unfortunately, many of these B-vitamin deficiency symptoms mimic the signs of other conditions.
+In fact, they really look like the symptoms of peripheral neuropathy.
+(Remember, that's a condition that diabetics often develop.
+It restricts blood flow to your hands and feet, causing burning, tingling and/or numbness.)